CybercentreCanada/Maco/README.md

 }
 ```

-And you can create model instances from dictionaries
+And you can create model instances from dictionaries:

 ```python
 from maco import model